AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    This is the `[AccountString]`.
 Save it.
 You'll need to give it to IT in Step 5.

-Configure your domain settings so landing pages use your company’s domain instead of Marketo’s (where they are hosted).
+Configure your domain settings so landing pages use your company's domain instead of Marketo's (where they are hosted).

 ## Ensure Email Deliverability {#ensure-email-deliverability}